 Wednesday was another warm, beautiful day in Sarajevo.
-We’ve had a run of “false spring” weather which was perfect for a tour of Travnik and Jajce in Central Bosnia-Herzegovina.
-The two towns are historically significant and known for their national monuments.
+We’ve had a run of “false spring” weather – perfect for touring Travnik and Jajce, unique towns of historical significance known for their national monuments.

-Again, the group was small – me, Kathryn from Frankfurt, and Samir our Meet Bosnia guide.
-Samir is a native, history professor, and a phenomenal guide!
+The group was small – me, Kathryn from Frankfurt, and Samir, our guide from Meet Bosnia.
+Samir is a Bosnian native and history professor.

-Kathryn is traveling with Germany’s team for Sarajevo’s 2019 European Youth Olympics Festival (EYOF) held February 9 – 16.
-The EYOF is the largest sport festival for young athletes between 14 and 18.
+Kathryn is traveling with the German team for Sarajevo’s 2019 European Youth Olympics Festival (EYOF) held February 9 – 16.
+The EYOF is Europe’s largest sport festival for athletes between 14 and 18.
 It’s organized by the European Olympic Committee and occurs every two years in Sarajevo.
-After the Olympics, she decided to stay on for a few days to explore Sarajevo and nearby areas.
+Kathryn stayed on after the festival to explore the area.

 Travnik is in the Lašva River Valley surrounded by two mountains – Vlašić to the north and Vilenica in the south.
 Both mountains have great hiking trails.
-As we headed west through a valley shrouded in fog, Samir adjusted the route to improve our visibility.
+As we headed west through a fog-shrouded valley, Samir adjusted the route to improve visibility.

-Lašva Valley is the area where ethnic cleansing crimes occurred during the Bosnian War 1992-1995.
-Samir was a child then, but he told us about the torture and imprisonment of his father and grandfather who witnessed the horrific murder of most people in their village.
-They both survived.
+The Lašva Valley is where ethnic cleansing crimes occurred during the Bosnian War 1992-1995.
+Although he was a child then, Samir told us about the torture and imprisonment of his father and grandfather who survived.
+They both witnessed the horrific murder of most people in their village.

 On a lighter note, Travnik is the best preserved city from Ottoman times.
-It’s the birth place of Yugoslav novelist, poet, and short story writer Ivo Andrić and has interesting cultural and historical buildings.
+It has has interesting historical buildings and is the birth place of Yugoslav novelist, poet, and short story writer Ivo Andrić.
 In 1961, Andrić won the Nobel Prize for Literature.
-His Bosnian Trilogy includes – The Woman from Sarajevo, The Bridge on the Drina, and Bosnian Chronicle.
+His Bosnian Trilogy includes Bosnian Chronicle, The Woman from Sarajevo, and The Bridge on the Drina.
 A collection of Andrić’s short stories entitled Tales of Sarajevo was also published.
-The stories provide a “picture of Sarajevo during unrest in 1878, social turmoil of 1906, and WWII violence and destruction 1939-1945“.
+The stories provide a “picture of Sarajevo during unrest in 1878, social turmoil in 1906, and WWII violence and destruction from 1939 to 1945“.

 “Ivo Andric’s masterwork is imbued with the richness and complexity of a region that has brought so much tragedy to our century and known so little peace.”

 Along the way we passed mountains, valleys, farms, rivers, and traditional Bosnian houses.
-Many of them were damaged or abandoned.
+Many of the buildings we saw were damaged or abandoned.

 Plava Voda River

-Travnik is known for its small river Plava Voda (blue water).
-The source runs right through the center of town.
+Travnik is known for river Plava Voda (blue water).
+The small river’s source runs through the center of town.
 We ate uštipci – a doughnut-like pastry – and sampled Travnik or Vlašićki cheese made in the nearby mountains.
-On the way back to Sarajevo we enjoyed a leisurely lunch of traditional Bosnian food at riverside restaurant Konoba Plava Voda.
+On the way back to Sarajevo, we enjoyed lunch at Konoba Plava Voda, a riverside restaurant.

 Stari Grad Medieval Fortress

 Stari Grad Fortress is Travnik’s most significant historical landmark.
-We climbed to the top marveling at panoramic views of the valley and villages from the 15th century Ottoman period.
+There are two eighteenth century clock towers and a sundial.
+We climbed to the top marveling at panoramic views of the valley and villages in existence from the 15th century Ottoman period.
 Some historic buildings in the fortress include Our Lady Vrilo Jesuit grammar school, Elči Ibrahim Pasha’s madrassa, and Sulejmanija Mosque.
-There are two 18th century clock towers and a sundial.

 After Travnik we continued to Jajce, the capital of the Kingdom of Bosnia – a medieval “city of stone, light, and water”.
-The old city is a UNESCO World Heritage site.
+Jajce is a UNESCO World Heritage site.
 The fortress, castle, and open air museum are on the banks of the brisk Pliva and Vrbas Rivers – a significant source of hydropower in the area.